fastmcp-me/seitrace-mcp/README.md

 **General**

 - `general_faucet` - enable requesting faucet for developers
-- `general_rpc` - enable general rpc inquiries for the agents, and execute the rpc requests based on the demands
+- `general_rpc_lcd` - enable general rpc/lcd inquiries for the agents, and execute the rpc/lcd requests based on the demands

 **Insights**